 Harborside, ME 04642

 - When and where were you born?

-- When did you come to Mountain Lakes?
+- What years did you live in Mountain Lakes?

 - Where have you lived in the Borough?
 In which houses?

 - What do you remember particularly about the houses and properties where you lived?

 Our house was one of the smaller Tudor-style stucco numbers painted the typical light ochre color.
 I believe my parents paid $28,000 for it.
 It was on a large corner lot.

 When we moved in, the house had a lot of "issues."
 The previous owner had a dog which had left its fleas on the carpet in front of the fireplace.
 Naturally, the fleas decided I was the next best meal.
 We had no idea what the little itchy bites were until we visited Doctor Rickert in Boonton.

 The septic tank - or maybe it was actually a cesspool - was acting up and required excavation.
 The furnace exploded at one point, sending fly ash all over everything.
 Lighting inside was poor, and the interior was painted a brilliant salmon-pink color.
 With so many trees and overgrown shrubs shading the windows, you felt like you were entering the mouth of a whale!
 The bathrooms, both upstairs, had fixtures and tiles in shades of brown, peach, and mint green.
 The kitchen was tiled, both wall and ceiling, with yellow tiles.
 My bedroom was over the garage, and occasionally I would be bitten in the middle of the night by a large spider.
 Once, a tiny mouse ran across my pillow.

 But some aspects of the property were very pleasant, at least to me as a child.
 Outside my window was a wonderful mock-orange bush.
 The lot had an overgrown back yard between us and the Kuntz's on Cobb Road.
 (My father would burn trash in a barrel there.)